Ca1eb9/Maya/README.md

 # Maya
 Maya is a personal AI project I work on.
 The project is extremely basic for now.
 Please read all of the directions below before use.

-# The use of this project is longer supported as the Maya server is no longer being hosted
+## The use of this project is longer supported
+The Maya server is no longer running so no apps can be used.
 I hope to release new improvements as I have time to work on them

 ## Issues